 Do hotel guests need to pay for parking?

-No, hotel users and certain agreed attendances usually get free parking and should be asked for their number plate upon arrival to ensure free parking.
+No, hotel users and certain agreed event attendees usually get free parking and should be asked for their number plate upon arrival.
 If this hasn't happened, you should argue your case - read on for details.